 About Us

-What if we treated our home as more than a machine for living?
+What if we treated our home as more than a machine for living in?

 Integrating Rational and Relational Creativity

-As we lean into the era of artificial intelligence, how can we begin to seed a more relational system?
-We believe if we embrace the full breadth of human creativity - not only from our heads, but from our hands, our hearts and whole human bodies - we can create a different kind of world built on collaboration and connection.
-Creative States is a production studio offering a creative framework and curatorial content to help designers and decision-makers integrate the rational with a more relational creativity, one that re-engages the long-forgotten wisdom of our Felt Sense.
+As we lean into the next era of artificial intelligence, how can we begin to seed a more relational system?
+We believe if we embrace the full breadth of human creativity - not only from our heads, but from our hands, our hearts and whole human bodies - we can create a different kind of world built on interconnection.
+Creative States celebrates designers and decision-makers who integrate the rational with a more relational creativity that re-engages the long-forgotten wisdom of our body’s Felt Sense.

 “Most of us see ourselves as thinking creatures that feel, but we are actually feeling creatures that think.” – Jill Bolte Taylor

 Evolved as a means of survival millennia ago, our bodies constantly scan and process cues in our surroundings to alert the brain of danger, safety or symbiosis.
 We now know this process of neuroception, or our Felt Sense, is as important as conscious thought in our choices and experiences.
-We sense and feel through our nervous systems to create consciousness.
-In fact, we feel the world before we think about it.
-Yet, many of us have lost touch with the vitality of our Felt Sense.
+In fact, we sense and feel the world before we think about it.

 Our Felt Sense grounds us in our:

-Emotional Senses - emotions that are expansive, such as wonder, curiosity, honesty, compassion, joy, play, sensuality
+Emotional Senses - expansive emotions, such as wonder, curiosity, honesty, compassion, joy, play, sensuality

 When we sit in our Felt Sense, we pay attention differently.
-We listen more deeply to our surroundings, each other, and the living systems that envelop us.
 We remember that we do not have a body in a world of things, but are a body among a web of beings.
-We become participants rather than possessors of a world that is sentient, connected and alive.
+We listen more deeply and become participants rather than possessors of a world that is sentient, connected and alive.

 Awakening Creative States